 1. What if I have a work program requirement and I can’t participate in my TAFDC Employment Service Program or SNAP Employment & Training Program?

-Because of school, childcare, and business closures, DTA has temporarily suspended certain work program requirements.
+DTA has temporarily suspended certain work program requirements.
 You do not have to tell DTA at this time if you can’t participate.
 If your program is moving classes online, they will tell you.
 DTA encourages you to continue to participate virtually in our TAFDC employment programs and SNAP employment and training programs.

 While this temporary exemption from work program requirements remains in effect, DTA will not count months towards your 24-month time limit on TAFDC benefits.